 Millions of Americans live with missing teeth.
-In fact, almost one in four people over the age of 65 has lost all of his or her teeth*.
-Without teeth, you can’t chew, speak, or smile confidently.
-Dentures crafted by an expert denture dentist, like Dr. Deol, will restore your smile, your self-esteem, and your health.
+In fact, almost one in four people over the age of 65 has lost all of their teeth.
+Without them, you can’t chew, speak, or smile confidently.
+Dentures in our San Ramon, CA dental office are crafted by an expert denture dentist, Dr. Deol, and they will restore your smile, your self-esteem, and your health.

 Dentures replace all of the teeth on an upper or lower arch.
 They can be secured with adhesive or dental implants.
 A partial denture only replaces some of the teeth, fitting in line with existing teeth like a piece of a puzzle.
 Partials are secured with hidden clasps or implants and, like dentures, can be removed for easy cleaning.

 There are several steps involved when it comes to creating dentures that look natural and fit properly in your mouth.
 Are you curious about the process?
 Our team can give you a detailed explanation of how your prosthesis will be made as well as the materials that will be involved.
 Below is some important information about the denture creation process; we hope it gives you a more complete idea of what it will take to help you enjoy a complete smile again.

 The artificial teeth attached to your denture will be designed to resemble your natural teeth.
 As such, they will normally be made from tooth-colored resin or porcelain.
 In general, many people prefer porcelain; not only does it tend to be more aesthetically pleasing, but it is durable enough to withstand the pressures of biting and chewing very well.

 The base of the dentures – the part that supports the artificial teeth – can be made out of a variety of materials.
 Acrylic tends to be a popular choice, thanks in no small part to the way it can be personalized to match your gums.
 Nylon might be used instead of acrylic in specific cases.